-The Universal Scene Description (USD) exporter exports CityEngine scenes into a set of USD files with minimal loss of information, which makes it suitable as an interchange format for further processing of (potentially) large scenes in VFX pipelines.
+You can export CityEngine scenes into a set of Universal Scene Description (USD) files with minimal loss of information using USD export, which makes it suitable as an interchange format for further processing of (potentially) large scenes in VFX pipelines.
 CityEngine layers, object boundaries, and asset instance information are preserved after export.
 Any PBR materials are exported to the USDPreviewSurface material, which guarantees correct shading in any compatible downstream application without additional material assignment work.

-- Export of large models with complex rules while retaining shape granularity (no merging of geometry).
-This allows for edits (for example, move or scale) on individual objects (for example, buildings) in downstream tools without the need to export the whole scene again.
+- Export large models with complex rules while retaining shape granularity (no merging of geometry).
+This allows edits (for example, move or scale) to individual objects (for example, buildings) in downstream tools without the exporting the whole scene again.

-- Preservation of instances—for example, inserted assets not touched by CGA operations are exported as separate nodes.
-This allows for limited editing (translate or scale) of these assets in downstream tools.
+- Preserve instances—for example, inserted assets not involved in CGA operations are exported as separate nodes.
+This allows limited editing (translate or scale) of these assets in downstream tools.

-- Support for PBR materials via the standard USDPreviewSurface material schema.
+- Support for PBR materials using the standard USDPreviewSurface material schema.

-In addition to the general export options, USD has the following option is available for USD export:
+In addition to the general export options, the following option is available for USD export:

-For each export session, the USD exporter creates a set of directories and files:
+For each USD export session, a set of directories and files is created: